-Fairness: The Group monitors compliance with a remuneration policy as a source of team recognition and motivation and ensures that payments for equivalent jobs and responsibilities are allocated fairly.
-The fairness principle is applied when people are recruited and during their employment contract, and specifically relates to equal pay between men and women.
+Fairness: The Group ensures compliance with a fair remuneration policy by ensuring that, for an equivalent level of position and responsibilities, remuneration is allocated in a justified manner.
+The fairness principle is applied both when people are recruited and during their employment contract, and specifically relates to equal pay between men and women.